Immigration to uruguay

 Living and Working in Uruguay

 Uruguay, located in a southern west region of South America.
 A colorful country which has a stable economy, mild climate, affordable healthcare, breathtaking beaches with minimal taxes and less crime.
 Land wise this is one of the smallest country in the South American continent.
 It is surrounded with Argentina to the west and southwest and Brazil to its north and northeast, while Atlantic Ocean to the south and south east.
-This nation is famous for its rich interior and scenic beach line coast.
+Uruguay is famous for its rich interior and scenic beach line coast.
 Montevideo is the capital city of Uruguay and one of the Latin America’s largest cities.
 This city revolves around Plaza Independencia, which was once home to Spanish citadel.
 This plaza takes you to Ciudad Vieja (Old Town), where you can find art décor buildings, colonial homes and landmarks with the Palacio Salvo and Solis Theatre, a neoclassical performance hall.

 Uruguay is now open for tourists and vacationers and allowing those who are fully vaccinated.
 It is necessary to comply with requirements to make sure that entry is permitted.
 Travelers submitting a valid certificate for dull vaccination of COVID-19 will be exempted from pre-departure testing requirements.
 Non-vaccinated must provide a proof of a negative RT-PCR or rapid antigen test, taken within the previous 72 hours, on departure.
 Argentina’s borders with Uruguay may occur closed according to the situation.
 If it is necessary to travel this country then be prepare for an extended stay or to experience some disruptions to travel due to the pandemic situation.